-The NAU School of Music opens the 2018-2019 Horizons Concert Series with three “Made in America” performances on the Horizons Concert Series, presenting a kaleidoscopic view of American musical expression over the past century or more, as created by American-born musicians and as imagined by European composers.
+The NAU School of Music opens the 2018-2019 Horizons Concert Series with three “Made in America” performances, presenting a kaleidoscopic view of American musical expression over the past century or more, as created by American-born musicians and as imagined by European composers.

 Monday, October 29, 7:30 p.m., Ardrey Memorial Auditorium

 Inspired by America’s many musical voices, this program spotlights music by Debussy, Stravinsky, Busoni, Joplin, and Barber and concludes with Gershwin’s Rhapsody in Blue.

 A distinctive “American” musical idiom emerged around the turn the twentieth century, one organized along classical principles but infused with the rhythmic energy and melodic contours of popular music.
 This program views “American” music through the lens of European classical composers as well as American popular, classical, and hybrid musicians.

 “Bernstein Birthday Bash”

 Wednesday, November 14, 7:30 p.m., Ardrey Memorial Auditorium